 Increasing resiliency and preparedness for weather and climate extremes now and in the future across the South-Central United States

-We all take observations of the weather each day, but have you ever wondered how the weather relates to the world around us?
-Our data can tell us a lot about balance.
+Have you ever wondered how the weather relates to the world around us?
+Our measurements can tell us a lot about balance.
 Is there enough rain or too much?
 Is the hailstorm big enough to cause damage?
 How is the snowpack doing and what will that mean for next year's water supply?
 But to truly understand the relationship between weather and our landscape, nothing beats a set of eyes.

 So what makes a good picture for a project like this?
 Photos should tell the story of the field or landscape, anything that you feel is representative of the world around you.
 Just as you do not find the deepest snowdrift for your snowfall measurements, you should not find the vegetation that is in the worst condition for your pictures.
 We want to see what it may look like walking through a field, where some things may be in better condition than others.
 So if you see a dead tree, a bunch of trees that are dropping some leaves, and a heavily watered tree with lush green leaves, we want the picture showing the ones dropping leaves.